Ron Stewart (Canadian politician): Political career

 Stewart entered provincial politics in the 1993 election, defeating Progressive Conservative cabinet minister Brian Young by over 1500 votes in the Cape Breton North riding.
 In June 1993, Stewart was appointed to the Executive Council of Nova Scotia as Minister of Health.

 Stewart commissioned several reports on health care reform.
 Based on these reports, a reform of Nova Scotia's health care system was started in 1994, with the provincial government taking over control of ground ambulance operations and consolidating them into a single entity called Emergency Health Services.

 Stewart resigned from cabinet on June 27, 1996, and was replaced by Bernie Boudreau.
 On September 15, 1997, Stewart resigned as MLA, opening up a seat for premier Russell MacLellan to run in a byelection.

 After politics

 Stewart founded the Music-in-Medicine program at Dalhousie Medical School, which is part of their Medical Humanities Program.
-Stewart is currently the Honorary Colonel of 35 (Sydney) Field Ambulance.
+Stewart later served as the Honorary Colonel of 35 (Sydney) Field Ambulance.

+Stewart died from cancer in October 2024, at the age of 82.